How to perform a clash detection with BIMcollab ZOOM

 • Related Articles

 By creating a combination of models (created by different disciplines) you can visually detect conflicts between these models.
-Next to this, ZOOM has Smart views that can automate identifying and coloring components based on defined or undefined ...
+Next to this, BIMcollab Zoom Viewer has Smart views that can automate identifying and coloring components based on defined ...

-Find a printable version as attachment This Quick Start Guide describes the work environment and functionalities of BIMcollab ZOOM.
+Find a printable version as attachment This Quick Start Guide describes the work environment and functionalities of BIMcollab Zoom.
 It will get you up and running in no time.
-If you have not yet installed it, download and install BIMcollab ZOOM here ...
+If you have not yet installed it, download and install BIMcollab Zoom ...